 How Many Uses Will I Get From A Tube Of ContraGel?

 The 60 gram tube of ContraGel typically provides 15-20 applications.
 These numbers are based on the typical requirements of three to four ml applied to diaphragms and cervical caps for each act of intercourse.
 Additional ContraGel should be applied to the barrier with a finger or vaginal applicator if more then one act of intercourse occurs.

 When To Use

 Can I Use ContraGel While Menstruating?

 ContraGel shouldn't be used while you are menstruating.
 However, remember that intercourse only has the risk of pregnancy for about 6 days per cycle during your fertility window.
 A healthy egg is only able to be fertilized for 18-24 hours and sperm can't survive for more than 5 days inside of you so that span of 6 days (5 days before ovulation and the day of ovulation) are really the only time when barrier contraception needs to be used for pregnancy protection.
-Click here to learn more about identifying your Fertility Window for contraception
+Learn to easily identifying your Fertility Window for even better natural contraception.